Published on May 6, 2019

-I am Team: “You-Can-Never-Have-Too-Many-Lamps,” so for me, a lamp on a console table is a no-brainer, especially if your table is anywhere that could use a little extra comfort lighting (not sure if a space exists that couldn’t benefit from that kind of lighting).
-However, I recently designed a master bedroom that called for a console table on a long, bare wall, but it was in close proximity to the owners’ nightstands and they preferred not to have another lamp so close.
+I am of the belief that you can never have too many lamps, so for me, a console table lamp is a no-brainer, especially if your table is anywhere that could use a little extra comfort lighting.
+However, I recently designed a master bedroom that called for a console table with no lamp.
+It was on a long, bare wall in close proximity to the owners’ nightstands, and they preferred not to have another lamp so close.
 In that case, we went with an over-sized vase filled with tall branches.

-Here is an example of a console table without a lamp and pretty much only serving the purpose of being a beautiful welcome to guests who walk through the entryway.
+Here is an example of a console table without a lamp, and it pretty much only serves the purpose of being a beautiful welcome to guests.
 The two sconces flanking that gorgeous gilded mirror provide the light needed for this space, so the console is freed up to hold beautiful objects and lots of greenery or flowers.

 This entryway designed by Studio McGee is the mother lode of console table styling.
 Drawers and baskets for storage, a bowl for keys and mail, two large lamps for light, and the beauty of a mirror and fresh flowers.
 It combines all of the elements you need to consider in such a beautiful way.